 - Your budget

-So, when you’ve really taken the above into consideration, then you can start researching.
+Once you’ve really taken the above into consideration, you can start researching.

 To save money and increase your study options, you may also want to consider checking out VitalSource, a cool site that lets students rent or buy e-textbooks from their collection and access them all on a single app.

 You can find more textbooks just for Japanese learners at White Rabbit Japan, an online store that’s ready to cater to all your Japanese print needs.
 In addition to textbooks, they’ve got workbooks, manga and a ton of graded readers and other reading material.
 (And snacks, in case you get hungry while you’re studying!)